sh5i/git-stein/README.md

 Decodes _LineToken_ files into the original one.

 #### @convert
 A general-purpose blob converter via external runnables.

 Options:
 - `--endpoint=<url>`: Specify the endpoint URL of the HTTP Web API.
 - `--cmd=<cmdline>`: Command with arguments.

+Options to limit the target:
 - `--pattern=<glob>`: Specify the target files as a wildcard glob.
 - `-i`, `--ignore-case`: Perform case-insensitive mathcing for the given pattern.
 - `-V`, `--invert-match`: Select non-matching items for targets.